dude333/rapina/README_en.md

   -s, --sectors   Download and sector classification for companies listed at B3
 ```

-**Important:** to get a summary for the other companies from the same sector, run at least once with the `-s` option.
+Used to get only a summary for the other companies from the same sector.

 [![asciicast](https://asciinema.org/a/656x2hrtCFFZLVLa9fGGcetw7.svg)](https://asciinema.org/a/656x2hrtCFFZLVLa9fGGcetw7?speed=4&autoplay=1&loop=1)